Tejashchhatrala/Yelo/README.md

 # Gharelu

-Gharelu is a comprehensive on-demand handyman services platform built with Flutter, delivering a seamless experience for both users seeking home services and service providers offering their expertise.
+Gharelu is an comprehensive on-demand handyman services platform built with Flutter, delivering a seamless experience for both users seeking home services and service providers offering their expertise.

 ## 🌟 Features